hannahker/hannahker.com/content/about.md

 ---

-I'm passionate about helping others make sense of data.
+I'm passionate about using data for good.

-Day to day, you can find me building data cleaning pipelines, designing clear visualizations, holding workshops, or working to transform a client's business questions into an insightful application.
+Day to day, you can find me building data pipelines, designing insightful visualizations, or holding workshops.
 With a strong background in geospatial technology, I'm happiest any time I get to look at data with lats and longs.

 ### Currently

 I'm working at the OCHA [Centre for Humanitarian Data](https://centre.humdata.org/) as a Data Scientist.
 In this role, I'm helping the humanitarian system use data effectively and ethically to predict and respond to humanitarian crises.

-[Plotly](https://plotly.com/) as a Technical Project Lead.
-In this role, I work with clients to

 ### Previously